estruyf/blog-content/content/posts/2024-07-08-override-spfx-context-properties-during-your-e2e-tests.md

 ## How to override the context properties

 You first need access to the `context` object to override the context properties.
-When working in an SPFx solution, you can access it from `this.context`, but during an E2E test, you need to get access to it differently.
+When working in a SPFx solution, you can access it from `this.context`, but during an E2E test, you need to get access to it differently.

 There is a `moduleLoaderPromise` property on the `window` object, a promise that resolves to the `moduleLoader` object together with the `spClientSidePageContext` object.